s0600204-LiSP-Plugins/qlab-mimic/README.rst

   project's README to build and install.
 Depending on your chosen flavour of Linux, you may need to remove your distribution's package first.

+python-zeroconf
+  Installable from pypi: https://pypi.org/project/zeroconf/, or from GitHub: https://github.com/jstasiak/python-zeroconf.
+Your distribution might also have a suitable package in its repositories.

 Installation
 """"""""""""